 A registered tool will have an option to be toggled on the group edit form, and can have a profile view module associated with it.
-To add a profile module, simply add a corresponding view as groups/profile/module/ <tool\name>.
+To add a profile module, simply add a corresponding view as groups/profile/module/<tool_name>.
+This view will only be called if the tool is enabled.